TOP OF PAGE

 BORNHOLM

 The sunniest part of Denmark, Bornholm lies way out in the Baltic Sea, 200km east of Copenhagen (and closer to Sweden and Poland than to mainland Denmark).
 But it’s not just (relatively) sunny skies that draw the hordes each year.
 Mother Nature was in a particularly good mood when creating this Baltic beauty, bestowing on its rocky cliffs, leafy forests, bleach-white beaches, and pure, ethereal light that painters do their best to capture.
 Humankind added the beguiling details, from medieval fortress ruins and thatched fishing villages to the iconic rundekirke (round churches) and contemporary Bornholms Kunstmuseum.
 The island’s ceramic and glassware artisans are famed throughout Denmark, as are its historic smokehouses and ever-expanding league of food artisans, doing brilliant things with local harvests.
+Highlights include:

-FUNEN
+FUNEN (FYN)

 Funen (Fyn in Danish) is Denmark's proverbial middle child.
-Lacking Zealand's capital-city pull or Jutland's geographic dominance, it's often overlooked by visitors, who rarely do more than making a whistle-stop visit to Hans Christian Andersen's birthplace, Odense.
+Lacking Zealand's capital-city pull or Jutland's geographic dominance, it's often overlooked by visitors, who rarely do more than make a whistle-stop visit to Hans Christian Andersen's birthplace, Odense.

 Certainly, the master of fairy tales makes a worthy favourite son and Odense is a lively cultural and commercial center.
 But there is much more to Funen.
 Thatched farmhouses, picture-book coastal towns, and grand Renaissance castles dot the island’s patchwork of fields and woodlands.
 There's a remarkable Viking-era ship grave near Kerteminde.
 Rolling southern pastures and orchards grow some of the country's best produce.
 Curiously minimalist shelters are set up for cyclists and kayakers.
-And handsome harbor towns give access to a yacht-filled archipelago of idyllic seafaring islands.
+And handsome harbour towns give access to a yacht-filled archipelago of idyllic seafaring islands.
 All in all, if you take the trouble to explore, you'll find Funen is a microcosm of the very best of Denmark.

 JUTLAND